Steve Race (musician): Career

 From the 1950s to the 1980s, he presented numerous music programmes on radio and television.
 Additionally, in 1955, he was appointed the first Light Music Advisor to the independent television company Associated-Rediffusion.
 He is probably best known as the chairman of the long-running light-hearted radio and TV panel game My Music which ran from 1967 to 1994.
 He presented and wrote most of the questions for all 520 episodes broadcast.
 He also presented Jazz For Moderns on radio and Jazz 625 on television for the BBC in the 1960s.
 Away from music, for two years from 1970 Race co-presented (with William Hardcastle) the BBC Radio 4 "drive-time" news magazine PM.
+On Friday 11 April 1964, he hosted the Home Service Any Questions?, when Freddy Grisewood was recuperating.

 Race coined the term Denham Concerto for short romantic film pieces inspired by the success of Richard Addinsell's Warsaw Concerto, such as Hubert Bath's Cornish Rhapsody, Nino Rota's Legend of the Glass Mountain and Charles Williams' The Dream of Olwen, after the Denham Film Studios where many of them were made.